anchalbadhwar13/CalJam/README.md

 # CalJam
 A little match-up between tasks and music!!!!!!!
-# CalJam
-A little match-up between tasks and music!!!!!!!

-# CalJam

 CalJam is a web application that integrates a daily activity tracker with music playlists from Spotify.
 It brings together two areas of everyday life: time management and music, by aligning user activities with curated playlists that complement the task at hand.